let-def/texpresso/README.md

 The TeXpresso system is built of the following parts:

 1. A TeX engine that renders LaTeX documents into PDF;
-   we use a modified version of the [Tectonic](https://tectonic-typesetting.github.io/en-US/) engine, modified to interact with the TeXpresso driver.
+   we use a modified version of the `XeTeX` engine, modified to interact with the TeXpresso driver.

-   This is in the [tectonic/](tectonic/) git-submodule, and it produces the `texpresso-tonic` helper binary

 2. A PDF renderer that renders PDF documents into images.
    We use [MuPDF](https://mupdf.com/).